 "Quite right," Hannibal nodded while noting the growing darkness outside.

 He paused briefly while glancing at B.A and making a quick assessment of his condition.
-The big guy looked weary and needed his rest, though Hannibal was smart enough not to mention it to the sergeant, knowing that the man would deny it immediately.
+The big guy looked weary and needed his rest, though Hannibal was smart enough not to mention it to the sergeant knowing very well that the man would immediately deny it.

 "Okay.
 I guess that settles it then."
 He finally said with an airy voice.